mspsdi/avm-terraform-gcc-starter-labs/gcc_starter_kit_labs/LAB4.md

 ### Duplicate the folder named "solution_accelerators_template" and rename the duplicate as "vm".

 ## Step 3
-### In the file resource_groups.tf, locate line 2 and replace "yourresourcegroup" with "vm".
+### In the file resource_groups.tf of vm folder, locate line 2 and replace "yourresourcegroup" with "vm".

 ## Step 4
 ### Configure Virtual Machine terraform module